 Step 1 – Register Online

-You’ll receive an email inviting you to the open day, with all the details you’ll need to find your way there.
+It’s not clear at this stage whether an interview or Recruitment Day will be your next step.
+Usually, you’d receive an email inviting you to the assessment day, with all the details you’ll need to find your way there.

 Step 2 – The Open Day

 The Emirates open day is a lot more in-depth than most.
 Try to get a good night of sleep beforehand, arrive early, and give yourself a chance to settle in before the day begins.

 The open recruitment events follow a similar format to the traditional assessment day.
 You’ll be advised at these events whether you are suitable to stay and attend the process upon registration when you present your documents.

 Candidates will be shortlisted and removed from the process throughout the day, with activities including: